 We're big fans of this one by Incognito as it's completely natural, not tested on animals and, unlike many other alternative brands, actually works.
 We doused ourselves in it each evening and by the end of the three weeks could count our individual bites on one hand.
 Buy it here.

 Don't discount how much water you'll need to drink

 Whether you're sitting on a stuffy bus, hiking to a gorgeous waterfall in Malawi, navigating The Serengeti in the midday sun, sweltering in a tent or sunbathing on a beach in Zanzibar, one thing's for sure: even the most heat-tolerant traveller will find themselves sweating bucketloads.

 Dehydration isn't fun (after all, that's what makes your hangovers quite so bloody dreadful!), so you need to do all you can to prevent it.

 The Lando is thankfully fitted with an easily accessible water filtration tank available to everyone on the trip.
-This provides almost unlimited clean water whenever the vehicle is stationary, and is topped up by the CEOs.
+This provides almost unlimited clean water whenever the vehicle is stationary, and is topped up regularly by the CEOs.
 This not only made sure we were all kept hydrated and had easy access to clean drinking water, but it also helped make the whole trip more sustainable by cutting down on plastic waste.
-Instead of buying and refilling plastic bottles, bring your own BPA-free refillable bottle with you.
+Instead of buying and refilling plastic bottles, bring your own BPA-free refillable bottle with you to Africa.